 A mirror zone acts like a zone of type secondary whose data is subject to DNSSEC validation before being used in answers.
-Validation is performed during the zone transfer process, and again when the zone file is loaded from disk when named is restarted.
-If validation fails, a retransfer of the zone is scheduled; if the mirror zone had not previously been loaded or if the previous version has expired, traditional DNS recursion will be used to look up the answers instead.
+Validation is performed during the zone transfer process (for both AXFR and IXFR), and again when the zone file is loaded from disk when named is restarted.
+If validation of a new version of a mirror zone fails, a retransfer is scheduled and the most recent correctly validated version of that zone is used until it expires; if a newer version of that zone is later correctly validated, it replaces the previously used version.
+If no usable zone data is available for a mirror zone (either because it was never loaded from disk and has not yet been transferred from a primary server or because its most recent correctly validated version expired), traditional DNS recursion will be used to look up the answers instead.
+While any zone may be configured with this type, it is intended to be used to set up a fast local copy of the root zone, similar to the one described in RFC 7706.
+Note, however, that mirror zones are not supposed to augment the example configuration provided by RFC 7706 but rather to replace it altogether.